DeepDoge/master-ts-composition/README.md

 # InstanceableTypes

-InstanceableTypes let's you convert your TS types into JS classes, and let's you extend them with unlimited number of other IntanceableType(s).<br />
+InstanceableTypes let's you convert your TS types into JS classes, and let's you extend them with unlimited number of other InstanceableType(s).<br />
 This allows you to create compositions with factory functions that has natural runtime typechecking with the keyword `instanceof`.

 # Installation